g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 The `Model` `struct` constitutes the main part of the application.
 This simple example shows that an empty `Model` `struct` can merely serve as a placeholder for it.
 In defining how Yew components work, the Component trait is put into practice in the `Model` `struct`.
 The implementation entails a few methods: The `create` method initializes the component.
 The parameters supplied are for properties and component links, however, since the `Model` component does not need any properties or messages this method will just return an instance of Model.

 The `update` method carries out the updates to the component.
-Nevertheless, even though the Message type is set as a `unit type (())`, thereby implying that it does not manage specific messages, the procedure returns `true` for the component to be remade any time there are updates.
+Nevertheless, even though the `Message` type is set as a `unit type (())`, thereby implying that it does not manage specific messages, the procedure returns `true` for the component to be remade any time there are updates.
 The `change` method is called when the properties of the component change.
 Since properties are `unit type (())`, it returns `false`, meaning the component does not need to be redrawn for this property sort of changes.

 The `view` method creates the user interface of a component.
-It defines how its [HTML](https://html.com/) layout will look like using Yew’s `html! macro`.
+It defines how its [HTML](https://html.com/) layout will look like using Yew’s `html!` macro.
 Here it uses `TodoList` which is just one of the main components within the components module.
 To commence the Yew application, the `primary` function triggers whatever is defined inside `yew::start_app::()`.
 This first initializes the application and mounts the Model component to the webpage, creates initial rendering, and commences the Yew runtime all at once.

 ### Creating the User Interface
 The next thing we need to do is to create what users will see when they are on the User Interface.
 Usually, the source file is located in the `src` directory of a Yew project and may bear names such as `app.rs` or `main.rs`.
 The file embodies the To-Do application’s main interface logic.
 This file is compiled in line with other Rust codes into WebAssembly which is subsequently executed in browsers to depict the dynamic web app.